AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 Here are a few great use cases for HTML lists:

 - **Navigation links** in menus and sidebars.
-- **Feeds and posts** (e.g., blog posts, social media feeds, forum posts, replies and comments).
+- **Feeds and posts**: blog posts, social media feeds, forum posts, replies and comments.
 In most cases, you'll want to use an ordered list since these items are usually sorted by a given parameter, like date published.
 - **Pagination trails**.
-A pagination trail is literally a numbered list of pages—it doesn't get any simpler than that!
+A pagination trail is, by definition, a numbered _list_ of pages.
-- **Grouped tags and links** (e.g., post tags or social media links).
-Use unordered lists!
+- **Grouped tags and links**.
+For example, post tags or social media links.

 Just because lists render with bullet points or numbers by default doesn't mean that they must be reserved for _textual_ lists.
 In terms of semantic HTML, a list is the perfect container for a group of related items, ordered or not.